marrink-lab/vermouth-martinize/doc/source/general_overview.rst

 General Overview
 ================
-VerMoUTH and martinize2 are tools for setting up molecular dynamics (MD) simulations starting from atomistic coordinates, with a special focus on polymeric systems (including proteins and DNA).
+VerMoUTH and martinize2 are tools for setting up starting structures for molecular dynamics (MD) simulations starting from atomistic coordinates, with a special focus on polymeric systems (including proteins and DNA).
 Existing tools that do this are generally limited to strictly linear polymers, while VerMoUTH and martinize2 make *no* assumptions regarding polymer structure.
 VerMoUTH is a python library that can be used programmatically.
 Martinize2 is a command line tool build on top of that.